CEI-lab/FastRobots-2023/docs/Lab3.md

   * (5000) Discussion on infrared transmission based sensors
   * (5000) Sensitivity of sensors to colors and textures

-Please also include code snippets (consider using GitHub Gists) in appropriate sections if you included any written code.
+Please also include code snippets (consider using [GitHub Gists](https://gist.github.com)) in appropriate sections if you included any written code.
 Do not copy and paste all your code.
 Include only relevant functions used for each task.

-Include screenshots of relevant results (i.e. messages received in Jupyter Notebook, serial terminal print of messages received by Artemis).
+Include screenshots of relevant results.